 - Cook Time: 20 min

 Soo yummy, so easy.
 I altered the recipe slightly peas instead of snow peas, and also added the sweet chilli and fresh chilli instead of other.
 Fresh lemon grass too.
-I searched with rice noodles and was delicious.
+I served with rice noodles and was delicious.

 Thanks for the great post.